sbaik97/Weather_Analysis/README.md

 ## Process

-**1. Retrieve Weather Data for Each City.**
+### 1. Retrieve Weather Data for Each City
  * Generate a set of 2,000 random latitudes and longitudes, retrieve the nearest city, and perform an API call with the OpenWeatherMap.
 In addition to the city weather data you gathered in this module, use your API skills to retrieve the current weather description for each city.
 Then, create a new DataFrame containing the updated weather data.

 - Jupyter Notebook: [Weather_Database.ipynb](/Weather_Database.ipynb)

 - Result csv file: [WeatherPy_Databas.csv](/Weather_Database/WeatherPy_Database.csv)

-- **Conclusion:
+- **Conclusion I:**
- * We retrived the Latitude and longitude, Maximum temperature, Percent humidity, Percent cloudiness, Wind speed for 2000 random latitudes and longitudes.
+ * We retrived the Latitude and longitude, Maximum temperature, Percent humidity, Percent cloudiness, Wind speed, and Weather description for 2000 random latitudes and longitudes.
  * There are 684 independent nearest cities retrieved.**

-**2. Customer Travel Destinations Map**
+### 2. Customer Travel Destinations Map
  * Use input statements to retrieve customer weather preferences, then use those preferences to identify potential travel destinations and nearby hotels.
 Then, show those destinations on a marker layer map with pop-up markers.

 - Jupyter Notebook: [Vacation_Search.ipynb](/Vacation_Search.ipynb)